-Time is allocated in Life Skills/PSHEE to discussions on what constitutes appropriate behaviour and on why bullying and lack of respect for others is never acceptable.
-Assemblies, Chapel, Drama, RE lessons, House meetings, Tutorials etc. are used to promote tolerance and mutual respect and understanding of others.
+Time is allocated in Life Skills/PSHEE to discussions on what constitutes appropriate behaviour.
+Relationships and Sex Education is now mandatory for Year 7-13 in all Secondary Schools.
+Assemblies, Chapel, Drama, RS lessons, House meetings, Tutorials etc. are used to promote tolerance and mutual respect and understanding of others.

-All pupils know that there are adults to whom they can turn to if they are worried, including the medical staff, the Chaplain and School Counsellor.
-If the School has concerns about a child there is always a recognised requirement for sensitive communication and staff are aware of the need to avoid asking leading questions.
+All pupils know that there are adults to whom they can turn to if they are worried.
+If the College has concerns about a child there is always a recognised requirement for sensitive communication and staff are aware of the need to avoid asking leading questions.
 Our support to pupils includes the following:

-- all pupils have access to a telephone helpline enabling them to call for support in private. - every child has a Prep Diary and/or School Calendar which contains guidance of where to turn for advice, including confidential helplines and web addresses for external specialists such as ChildLine, Kidscape and the Samaritans. - our House and Medical Centre notice boards display advice on where pupils may seek help. - we operate a peer counselling scheme whereby trained older pupils are encouraged to offer advice and support. - we provide leadership training to our Head and Deputy Heads of School, our Prefect Team and our Heads of House which specifically covers child protection issues and the importance of offering support and assistance to younger and to vulnerable pupils. - we provide regular lessons to pupils on e-safety and ensure that all pupils understand and adhere to the School's guidelines in this area.
-This includes guidance on educating pupils to stay safe including e-safety and online protection.
-For more details on cyber-bullying please refer to the School's Anti-bullying Policy.
-E-safety is taught via the ICT programme, Life Skills/PSHEE, via pastoral meetings in House and during tutorials, and cross-curricular via lessons.
+- all pupils have access to a telephone helpline enabling them to call for support in private. - every child has guidance of where to turn for advice within the College, but also has access to confidential helplines and web addresses for external specialists. - our House and Medical Centre notice boards display advice on where pupils may seek help. - the College operates a peer support programme whereby trained pupils are encouraged to offer advice and support. - the College provides leadership training to our Head and Deputy Heads of the Senior School, our Senior School Prefect Team and our Senior School Heads of House, which specifically covers safeguarding and how to respond if they have a concern.